 - Unless you have a valid, recent Serbian entry stamp in your passport, you'll need to transit via a third country if you want to travel from Kosovo to Serbia.

-In the past, foreign nationals have been denied entry into Serbia if they have any border entry or exit stamps from Kosovo in their passports.
+Foreigners have been denied entry into Serbia if they have any border entry or exit stamps from Kosovo in their passports.

 The security situation along the Kosovo-Serbia border is unpredictable.
 Political violence has broken out on many occasions, particularly at the border crossings of Jarinje and Brnjak (also known as Gates 1 and 31).
 Avoid these border crossings.